statisticalbiotechnology/dsbook/dsbook/supervised/regularization.md

 Where:
 - $\lambda$ is a **regularization parameter** that controls the strength of the penalty.
 When $\lambda = 0$, ridge regression reduces to ordinary least squares.
 As $\lambda$ increases, the penalty becomes stronger.
-- $\beta_j$ are the model coefficients (excluding the intercept).
+- $\beta_j$ are the model parameters (excluding the intercept).

-The key idea here is that by penalizing the size of the coefficients, we shrink them toward zero, which can help mitigate overfitting.
+The key idea here is that by penalizing the size of the parameters, we shrink them toward zero, which can help mitigate overfitting.

 ### Ridge Regression Using Scikit-learn